MEMU: Manufacturing

 MEMUs are manufactured at Rail Coach Factory, Kapurthala, and Integral Coach Factory, Chennai.
 Rakes are maintained in the Titlagarh coach maintenance shops.

 Marathwada Rail Coach Factory, Latur is currently trying to ramp up production capacity of 250 MEMU coaches per annum.

+Maintenance

+MEMU Car Sheds are functioning for the maintenance of MEMU rakes in most of the states where the services are operated.
+MEMU Car Sheds are operational in Avadi, Bangalore, Kollam, Palakkad, Tambaram, Trichy and Vijayawada under Southern Railway.

+Rolling stock

+MEMU usually uses 8, 12 and 16 car coaches, but there are 14, 18 and 20 coach configurations too.
+The trailer coaches have two toilets for passengers and one for the crew.